neoforged/.github/primers/1.21.5/index.md

         - `anyPlayerCloseEnoughForSpawning` - Returns if a player is close enough to spawn the entity at the given location.
     - `ServerPlayer$RespawnConfig` - A record containing the respawn information for the player.
 - `net.minecraft.util`
+    - `AbstractListBuilder` - A ops list builder which boils the implementation down to three methods which initializes, appends, and builds the final list.
+    - `HashOps` - A dynamic ops that generates a hashcode for the data.
     - `ExtraCodecs`
         - `UNTRUSTED_URI` - A codec for a URI that is not trusted by the game.
         - `CHAT_STRING` - A codec for a string in a chat message.